 Account number: 848-423240-001

 Receipt is available for donations of HKD100 or more.
 Please send your bank transfer receipt together with your name, phone, email and mailing address to Room 811, 8/F, OfficePlus @Prince Edward, 794-802 Nathan Road, Hong Kong SAR or email us to [email protected] .

-You can also support our work to end avoidable blindness through online donation at this link.
+3. You can support our work to end avoidable blindness through online donation at this link.

 How can I make a donation for a birthday/anniversary/funeral?